The University of Texas MD Anderson Cancer Center is committed to full compliance with all applicable laws, rules and guidelines.

 Don’t engage in activities or enter into contracts that could or could seem to interfere with your MD Anderson work, make you disclose confidential MD Anderson information, or affect your independent judgment.

 Act with honesty and good faith in all matters.
 Don’t engage in discriminatory, harassing, retaliatory, inappropriate, intimidating, or disruptive behaviors.

 When in doubt, point it out

-If you think or discover that someone isn’t following our Code of Conduct, promptly notify the Chief Compliance and Ethics Officer or the Institutional Compliance Office.
+If you think or discover that someone isn’t following our Code of Conduct, promptly notify the Chief Compliance and Ethics Officer or Institutional Compliance.
 And always cooperate fully with all inquiries and investigations related to reported issues.